osrf-migration/srcsim-wiki/finals.md

     * Teams may choose to skip checkpoints (and lose points).
 At any time, you may skip to a checkpoint of a specific task using the service above.
-It's not possible to restart the current checkpoint or to go back to an earlier checkpoint.
+It's not possible to go back to an earlier checkpoint.

 1. Listen to task updates: